 There are a few quick and easy ways we can detox from our electronics.
 If you have other ideas, please share them in the comments below!

-1. No phones at the dining room table.
+1. Have a no phones at the dining room table rule.

 3. Increase your non-screen activities.